 Treatment of spinal cord injuries

-Thankfully the treatment of SCIs has improved dramatically over the years and there are now many surgical procedures and other medical devices and treatment techniques which can yield results that would have been considered impossible in the not-so-distant past.
+Thankfully the treatment of SCIs has improved dramatically over the years and there are now many surgical procedures and other medical devices and treatment techniques that can yield results that would have been considered impossible in the not-so-distant past.

 Treatment typically starts with restraining the spine and controlling inflammation to prevent further damage.
-The actual treatment regime (which can incorporate surgery, physical therapy or rehabilitation exercises) is then commenced when the spinal cord has been stabilised.
+The actual treatment regime (which can incorporate surgery, physical therapy, or rehabilitation exercises) is then commenced when the spinal cord has been stabilised.

 Surgery will be performed if it is necessary to remove any bone fragments from the spinal canal or to stabilize the spine using instrumentation.
 As inflammation can cause further damage to the spinal cord after the initial trauma, patients are sometimes also treated with steroids and other drugs to reduce swelling in the immediate aftermath of the accident.

 Spinal cord implants may be implanted on the surface of the spinal cord in certain cases.
 These devices emulate the physical properties of living tissue and deliver electric impulses and pharmacological substances into the affected region.
 Low voltage stimulation of the spinal nerves can operate to block the feeling of pain by interrupting pain signals.

 While stem cell research holds out some hope for the future, the state of medical science at present means that a complete SCI will result in an accident victim having very little hope of functional recovery of their faculties below the area of injury.
 However, great strides have been made in the area of incomplete SCIs in recent decades and new treatments are constantly emerging so that recovery of at least some function is now fairly common.